Culinary training for International Cuisines in the Philippines taught by International Instructors

 Graduates of La Flamme Bleue have gone on to work as:

-With exposure to international cuisines, LFB graduates possess the versatility to adapt to any kitchen environment worldwide, have entered professional kitchens in Singapore, Qatar, Dubai, Europe, Australia and the USA applying both Asian and Western competencies.
+With exposure to international cuisines, LFB graduates possess the versatility to adapt to any kitchen environment worldwide.
+They have entered professional kitchens in Singapore, Qatar, Dubai, Europe, Australia, and the USA, applying both Asian and Western competencies.
 See more of our Alumni and their stories.

 Meet the Instructors

 La Flamme Bleue prides itself on having internationally experienced chefs who bring authentic global techniques to the classroom.
-Many have trained in, worked or managed award winning restaurants and five-star hotels, ensuring that each lesson blends real world practice with academic excellence.
+Many have trained in, worked, or managed award-winning restaurants and five-star hotels.
+This ensures that each lesson blends real-world practice with academic excellence.

 Student Testimonials